Korrd/strava-exporter/README.md

 - Get the `Client ID` & `Secret` values from strava's at its [API config page](https://www.strava.com/settings/api).
 If no API app is set, you can create a new one [following these instructions](https://developers.strava.com/docs/getting-started/#account)

-- Just run the tool from `run.py`, providing `Client ID` and `Secret` and any other parameters when asked, then wait for it.
+- Just run the tool by doing `make run`, providing `Client ID` and `Secret` and any other parameters when asked, then wait for it.

   - Retrieved workouts can be found on the [workouts](./workouts/) folder, **in json format** & with all its metadata intact.
   - All `extracted tracks` will be saved to either the [tracks](./tracks/) or custom-set folder **in gpx format**.
 These come from each workout [polyline](https://developers.google.com/maps/documentation/utilities/polylinealgorithm).